robenkleene/collections/cards/music-theory.md

 - **In music theory, what is the mnemonic for the treble clef spaces?** FACE
 - **In music theory, what is the mnemonic for the bass clef lines?** Good boys do fine always
 - **In music theory, what is the mnemonic for the bass clef spaces?** All cows eat grass

+### Symbols

+- **In music theory, what does the double sharp do?** Raise a note by two half steps
+- **In music theory, what does the double flat do?** Lower a note by two half steps
+- **In music theory, what does a sharp do?** Raise a note by a half steps
+- **In music theory, what does a flat do?** Lower a note by a half steps
+- **In music theory, what does a natural do?** Cancels out a previous accidental
+- **In music theory, what does a dot mean on a note?** Add half of its length
+- **In music theory, what does a note with multiple dots mean?** Each dot adds half again of the length of the previous note

 ### Divisions